 Chris serves as a key advisor and works collaboratively with PDC leadership and stakeholders to assure a successful and stable financial future for the practice.
 Chris provides financial planning of new initiatives to optimize resources in support of the PDC’s mission and strategic priorities.
 His responsibilities include oversight and management of the finance and accounting offices, reimbursement, revenue management, managed care contracting and real estate transactions.
-He also has primary responsibility for the development and implementation of the annual operating budget of approximately $650 million.
+He also has primary responsibility for the development and implementation of the annual operating budget of approximately $1 billion.

 Becky is responsible for the managed care contracting department which negotiates the contract rates and terms with health insurance companies for PDC's network participation in their products, e.g. HMO, PPO, Medicare Advantage.
 This department also monitors payer compliance with PDC’s contract terms and audit remittances to identify and collect underpayments from the payers.
 The department also conducts the annual review of PDC charge master, working with the departments to make changes as appropriate and establish a fee for new current procedural terminology and healthcare common procedure code set codes.